 The Morris Minor Owners Club, with around 10,000 members, is one of the largest classic car clubs in the country.
 It is divided into 10 different areas and we are in Area 1 which covers the whole of northern England.
 There are 16 branches in Area 1 and the Barnsley Branch extends across South Yorkshire.
 Whilst most of our members are from Barnsley, Doncaster, Rotherham and Sheffield we do have some from further afield, in Derbyshire, Lancashire and even in Worcestershire.

-The main MMOC meet of the year is the National Rally, which moves around the country, in 2015 it will be at Scampston Hall, Nr Malton, N.Yorks YO17 8NG (June 27th & 28th).
-The main Area 1 event is the Northern Regional Rally (see calender page for latest info) where all the branches can gather together.
+The main MMOC meet of the year is the National Rally, which moves around the country, in 2018 it will be held at Kelmarsh Hall, Northampton NN6 9LY (June 22nd – 24th).
+The main Area 1 event is the Northern Regional Rally, in 2018 it will be held at Normanby Hall, Scunthorpe DN15 9HU (September 15th – 16th, with camping dates available before & after) where all the branches can gather together.
 Most branches have their own annual rallies at a well-known site in their district and some have Host Days where other branches are invited to join them at some special place of interest.

 Our own annual rally in 2018 will be at the Animal Farm, Graves Park, Sheffield S8 8LL (May 13th).
 See Branch Rally page for entry details / form CLICK HERE